 What is a quadratic equation?
-A quadratic equation is an function that takes the form:
+Any equation that takes the form:

-where x is unknown.
-A, b, and c are constants.
-A and b are referred to as coefficients.
-It is worth noting that a cannot equal 0 in the equation ax2
+\ In this equation, x is a variable which is not known, and a, b, and c are constants.
+The constants a and b are called coefficients.
+Additionally, it should be noted that a cannot equal to 0 in the equation ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-Solving a quadratic equation will always result in 2 solutions for x.
-These solutions are called roots.
+When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, the two roots may equal each other, producing one solution for x.
+Rarely, both roots may be the same, producing one solution for x.

-We hope you find this quadratic equation calculator useful.
+We hope you find this quadratic equation solver useful.
 We encourage you to plug in different values for a, b, and c.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.